 Study abroad in Barcelona and experience the city's unique and lively culture!

-Our mission is simple: to provide you with the best study abroad program in Barcelona possible—which includes the highest quality academic and cultural experiences.
+Our mission is simple: to provide you with the best study abroad program possible—which includes the highest quality academic and cultural experiences.
+We offer unique courses that explore Spanish language learning and area studies courses through an in-depth and hands-on approach.
+Our world-class professors enhance your academic experience and provide you with new perspectives each day in class.

 Beginning and Intermediate Spanish students enroll in: